lenhanpham/MoS2-FF-paper/README.md

 # Usage of MoSu-CHARMM Force Field

+**MoSu-CHARMM** for GROMACS users can be obtained from this repository https://github.com/lenhanpham/MoSu-CHARMM

 **MoSu-CHARMM** is a high-fidelity force field for simulation interaction between biomolecules (peptides and proteins) & all possible organic compounds and the MoS<sub>2</sub> surface in aqueous media.
 MoSu-CHARMM can be used for